Sexual Misconduct (Title IX) Policy

-South College encourages complainants of sexual violence to talk to somebody about what happened so that complainants can get the support they need, and so that South College can
+South College encourages complainants of sexual harassment to talk to somebody about what happened so that complainants can get the support they need, and so that South College can

 Professional, licensed counselors who provide mental-health counseling to members of the school community (and including those who act in that role under the supervision of a licensed counselor) are not required to report any information about an incident to the Title IX Coordinator or appropriate Deputy Title IX Coordinator without a complainant’s permission.
 These counselors will provide information to the College if there is a serious threat to the safety of students and employees.

-If a complainant discloses an incident to a responsible employee but wishes to maintain confidentiality or requests that no investigation into a particular incident be conducted or disciplinary action taken, the institution will weigh that request against its obligation to provide a safe, non-discriminatory environment for all students, including the complainant.
+If a complainant discloses an incident to an authorized employee but wishes to maintain confidentiality or requests that no investigation into a particular incident be conducted or disciplinary action taken, the institution will weigh that request against its obligation to provide a safe, non-discriminatory environment for all students, including the complainant.
 If the request for confidentiality is honored, a complainant must understand that the institution’s ability to meaningfully investigate the incident and pursue disciplinary action against the alleged perpetrator(s) may be limited.
 Although rare, there are times when the College may not be able to honor a complainant’s request in order to provide a safe, nondiscriminatory environment for all students.
 All requests for confidentiality will be determined by the Title IX Coordinator.

-Assistance for Reported Complainants of Sexual Misconduct
+Supportive Measures for Reported Complainants of Sexual Harassment

 Formal Complaint Process